dferriz/sample-nodejs/README.md

 You can test the previous explained flow altering the app in the following way:

-- It never rebuild the node_modules dir when:
+- It never re-build the node_modules directory when:

   - Deleting **node_modules** directory (not if first time), it will only refresh it copy & pasting from the named volume
   - Adding new files or removing it from node_modules directory, same as previously point

-- It will always rebuild the node_modules dir when:
+- It will always rebuild the node_modules directory when:

-  - If the volume is empty or the checksum directory does not exists
+  - If the volume is empty or the checksum directory does not exist

-  - A new change is detected on the package-lock.json (try adding, removing or updating packages)
+  - A new change is detected at the package-lock.json (try adding, removing or updating packages)

-    - `docker exec -it app npm install dotenv` (install a new package) note that in this case there is execution of the entrypoint.sh so you have to restart the container once to allow the app to cache de checksum directory
+    - `docker exec -it app npm install dotenv` (install a new package) note that in this case there is no execution of the entrypoint.sh so you have to restart the container once to allow the app to cache checksum's directory

   - The package-lock.json is deleted